LafLaurine/portfolio/pages/index.md

 </div>
 </div>

-✈️ Originally from France, moving to Québec in mid 2023.
+✈️ Originally from France, moved to Québec City.

-🙋🏻‍♀️ Currently using my brain juice at Harfanglab to develop and improve our AI modules.
+🙋🏻‍♀️ Was using my brain juice at Harfanglab to develop and improve AI modules.

 I’m always learning new things and try to improve myself.\
 Things that I am into :